JunxuanBai/JunxuanBai.github.io/README.md

 - Second Prize in Liaoning Province, CUMCM, 2010
 - No.1 in Beijing Music Competition in High School, 2004

-Award | Year
+**Award** | **Year**
 ---|---
-Third Prize in 2018 Design Competition for Acceptance Notice of Beihang University | 2018 GuangHua Scholarship, Beihang University | 2014 Honorable Mention, COMAP Interdisciplinary Contest in Modeling (MCM/ICM) | 2011 Second Prize in Liaoning Province, CUMCM | 2010
+3rd Prize in 2018 Design Competition for Acceptance Notice of Beihang University | 2018 GuangHua Scholarship, Beihang University | 2014 Honorable Mention, 2011 COMAP Interdisciplinary Contest in Modeling (MCM/ICM) | 2011
+2nd Prize in Liaoning Province, 2010 CUMCM | 2010
-No.1 in Beijing Music Competition in High School | 2004
+No.1 in 2004 Beijing Music Competition in High School | 2004

 ---
 ## Intersects